stitchdata/docs/_developer-content/import-api/guides/import-api-quick-start.md

   - title: "Obtain your API credentials"
     anchor: "obtain-api-credentials"
     content: |
-      The Import API uses your Stitch client ID and an API access token to authenticate requests.
-In this step, you'll retrieve your client ID, create an Import API integration in your Stitch account, and generate an API access token.
+      The Import API uses an API access token to authenticate requests.
+In this step, you'll create an Import API integration in your Stitch account and generate an API access token.

-    substeps:
-      - title: "Retrieve your Stitch client ID"
-        anchor: "retrieve-stitch-client-id"
-        content: |
-          Your Stitch client ID is the unique ID associated with your Stitch account.
-Your client ID must be provided for every record contained in a request body.

-          {{ site.data.import-api.general.attributes.client-id | remove: "The Stitch client ID associated with your Stitch account." }}

-      - title: "Generate an Import API access token"
-        anchor: "generate-import-api-access-token"
-        content: |
-          Next, you'll generate an Import API access token.
       We're using the Stitch app to generate the access token, but you can also use the [Connect API if your Stitch account has access]({{ link.connect.guides.create-import-api-source | prepend: site.baseurl }}).

       {% include developers/import-api/obtaining-credentials.html type="generate-new-access-token" %}

   - title: "Check the status of the Import API"
     anchor: "check-import-api-status"